 Are apartment walls soundproof?
-Some apartments are and some are not.* While there are a lot more sound proofing elements that go into sound control, below are some questions to ask to determine if your apartment walls are soundproof.
+Some apartments are and some are not.* While there are a lot more soundproofing elements that go into sound control, below are some questions to ask to determine if you are going to be able to hear sounds from your neighbors while you’re in your apartment.

 1. What type of walls are there?